-You might have vision problems if you have trouble with normal activities, such as reading mail, watching television, signing your name, paying bills or walking up and down stairs.
+You may have vision problems if you have trouble with normal activities, such as reading mail, watching television, signing your name, paying bills, or walking up and down stairs.
 You might also have trouble recognizing people.
 You may notice that you squint a lot in order to see things clearly.

 What causes vision loss?

 Vision changes, such as trouble focusing on close objects, are a normal part of aging.
 The main causes of vision loss in people older than 40 years of age are:

 - Macular degeneration.
 This is caused by changes in the macula.
 The macula is the part of the eye that gives you clear, sharp vision.